 A day tour can be arrange.

 Dark cave is 2 miles south of Darby Cave.
 The cave has a narrow entrance leading to the vast cavern containing a pool of water.
-It was properly a source of water for the Amerindian.
+It was probably a source of water for the Amerindian.
 Artefacts have been found in the area.

 Dark Cave is the habitat for the rare species of Amphipod, the blind eye shrimp, as well as several species of Bats.